As far as energy-efficient HVAC installation in Oklahoma City, there’s good news for homeowners this tax period.

 What Makes My Purchase Eligible?

 To qualify for the reduction, the residence is required to be the taxpayer’s primary house in the United States.
-The enhancement needs to have a life of at least five years, with the initial use starting with the homeowner.
+The improvement needs to have a life of at least five years, with the initial use starting with the homeowner.

 What Kinds of Improvements are Eligible to be High-Efficiency Updates?